CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/SETUP/README.md

 1. Once the ...

     Request a quota increase!
+    - gpus all regions -- seems like 2 is fine

 **If all steps complete successful your web application will be viewable at: {{ cookiecutter.hosting_web_app_address }}**